Michal-Atlas/DawnStorm/dawnstorm.md

 - **Field Smith**: You have a skill in repairing damaged armour and weapons in the field
 - **Footwork**: You are `Skilled` at withstanding movement and stumbling by `Feint`
+- **Guardian**: You may use your own `Defend` maneuvers on friends standing within arms-reach
+- **Brothers in Arms**: You may pay with you resources for damaged friends standing in arms-reach, if you are able to use the `Defend` maneuver
 - **Party Tactics**:
 - **Shield Bash**: You are `Skilled` at moving creatures with `Feint` using your shield